H1B Visa Process: Everything You Need to Know

 - The employer also must file the Labor Certification Application (LCA), which identifies information regarding the sponsoring employer.
 This form provides that the employer agrees to the wage rate.

-- Employers must provide its H1B employees with all the benefits provided to all other workers, including health, life, and dental benefits, retirement benefits, stock options, and bonuses.
+- Employers must provide their H1B employees with all the benefits provided to all other workers, including health, life, and dental benefits, retirement benefits, stock options, and bonuses.

 If you would like to learn more about the H1B process, or if you need legal help regarding the process, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.